Choosing the Right Music Publishing Company for Jazz Artists

 1. Signing Without Legal Review

 Always have a lawyer or industry professional review your contract before signing.
+A fresh pair of eyes can spot potential issues.

 2. Choosing Based on Hype, Not Fit